All about Iron

 Vitamin C enhances iron absorption.

-Eating meat, fish or poultry with vegetable sources or iron assist in absorption of all forms of iron
+Eating meat, fish or poultry with vegetable assists in absorption of all forms of iron

 Phytates – found in whole grain cereals and legumes – reduce absorption of iron (high fibre)